Orbi home mesh wifi system: Pros, cons and tips

 7. TVs and energy conservation

-All the TVs should have a label describing at the very least their power consumption.
-Some TVs will also be labelled with information about the stand-by power consumption.
+All the TVs should have a label describing, at the very least, their power consumption.
+Some TVs will also be labeled with information about standby power consumption.

-If you are considering to purchase a new TV, better have a look to the specifications.
-The power consumption of a TV can significantly increase our electricity bills so better to know the electricity cost in advance.
+If you are considering purchasing a new TV, you better have a look at the specifications.
+The power consumption of a TV can significantly increase our electricity bills, so better to know the electricity cost in advance.

-Because we are paying to our electricity provider 0,217 euro per every kWh we consume, that means that our TV is going to cost us around 115 euro on electricity every year.
+Because we are paying our electricity provider 0,217 euros per every kWh we consume, our TV will cost us around 115 euros for electricity every year.

 532 kWh x 0,217 euro per kWh = 115,44 euro per year

-The calculator below can be used to calculate the energy consumption and cost of a TV over a year.
+The calculator below can calculate a TV’s energy consumption and cost over a year.

 For example: